Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Preliminaries

 The main point of interest is classifying the computational complexity of $\CSP(\Gamma)$.
 Constraints of an instance are specified by lists of tuples in the corresponding relations and thus those lists are considered to be part of the input.
 We will say that $\Gamma$ contains the unary constant relations if $\{(0)\},\{(1)\}\in \Gamma$ (these relations allow us to fix the value of a certain variable to 0 or 1).

 For Boolean CSPs (where variables are assigned Boolean values), the complexity classification of $\CSP(\Gamma)$ due to Schaefer has been known for a long time~\cite{Schaefer78:complexity}.
-There also exists a classification for the three-element domain~\cite{bulatov-2006-three-csp} and a substantial progress is being made on the general case (see \cite{Bulatov03:conservative,Barto09:digraphs,bulatov2005classifying}).
+There was much progress since then, including a full classification for the three-element domain~\cite{bulatov-2006-three-csp} and for conservative structures~\cite{Bulatov03:conservative}.
+Recently, two proofs of classification in the general case were presented at the FOCS conference~\cite{bulatov-dichotomy}, \cite{zhuk-dichotomy}.
 However, in this work we concentrate on Boolean domains only.

 Our main focus is on restricted forms of the CSP.
 In particular, we are interested in structural restriction, i.e.~in restriction on the constraint network.
 Once one starts to limit the shape of instances, the Boolean case becomes complicated again.
 (As a side note, we expect similar problems for larger domains to be very hard to classify.
 For example, Dvo\v r\'ak and Kupec note that one can encode coloring planar graphs by four colors as a class of planar CSPs that always have a solution for a highly nontrivial reason, namely the four color theorem.)